vincentkoc/natilius/README.md

 ## Roadmap

-- [ ] Add support for more development environments
+- [ ] Add support for more development environments and applications
 - [ ] Implement a GUI for easier customization
 - [ ] Create a web-based configuration generator
 - [ ] Add support for Linux distributions

-Check our [project board](https://github.com/vincentkoc/natilius/projects) for more details on upcoming features and enhancements.

 ---